Floating Island: New home for Rohingya refugees emerges in Bay of Bengal

 A year ago, when Reuters journalists visited Bhasan Char - whose name means “floating island” - there were no roads, buildings or people.

 Returning on Feb.
-14, they found hundreds of laborers carrying bricks and sand from ships on its muddy northwest shore.
+14, they found hundreds of labourers carrying bricks and sand from ships on its muddy northwest shore.
 Satellite images now show roads and what appears to be a helipad.

 Floating Island, which emerged from the silt only about 20 years ago, is about 30 km (21 miles) from the mainland.
 Flat and shape-shifting, it regularly floods during June-September.
 Pirates roam the nearby waters to kidnap fishermen for ransom, residents of nearby islands say.